 Boston Film—from Hollywood Classics to Modern Indies

-Boston FilmBecause of the Massachusetts Film Tax Credit law, which went into effect in 2006, Boston has recently become a hotbed of film production.
+Boston FilmBecause of the Massachusetts Film Tax Credit law, which went into effect in 2006, Boston has become a hotbed of film production.
 While the Boston film community has thrived because of these tax incentives, it's important to remember the other reasons that filmmakers come to Boston.
 From its modern business district to historic Beacon Hill, Boston has a rich, diverse architectural backdrop for filming.
 Moreover, the Greater Boston area is filled with bustling seaports, rolling farmland, and state and national parks.

 A Brief History of Boston Film

-The Boston area may only recently have become a national center of film production, but it has a long history of providing backdrops to a wide variety of critically-acclaimed films, from Hollywood classics to recent indies.
+The Boston area may only recently have become a national center of film production, but it has a long history of providing locations to a wide variety of critically-acclaimed films, from Hollywood classics to recent indies.
 Below is a small sample of these films:

 • Moneyball (2011)